In This Article

 An increased tolerance might make someone take more of the drug to achieve the same high and cause them to become less and less able to derive pleasure from other things they once enjoyed.
 An increased tolerance will also make someone experience unpleasant withdrawal symptoms when they don’t take the drug.
 At this point, people often use drugs or alcohol to keep from feeling bad rather than for their pleasurable effects.

 Repeated use of drugs can also damage the essential decision-making center of the brain, known as the prefrontal cortex.
-When the frontal cortex isn’t working correctly, people can’t decide to stop taking the drug—even when faced with severe consequences.
+When the frontal cortex isn’t working properly, people can’t decide to stop taking the drug—even when faced with severe consequences.

 7 Most Addictive Drugs in the World